swook/faze_preprocess/README.md

 # Preprocessing script for Faze

+This is a repository for the code used to generate input data for the ICCV 2019 oral paper: *Few-Shot Adaptive Gaze Estimation*.
+The main code repository can be found at https://github.com/NVlabs/few_shot_gaze

+The procedure outlined here is a prerequisite for running the training or evaluation code in the [main repository](https://github.com/NVlabs/few_shot_gaze).

-Please cite the following paper when using this pipeline.
+Please cite our paper when using this pipeline in your research works:

     @inproceedings{Park2019ICCV,
       author    = {Seonwook Park and Shalini De Mello and Pavlo Molchanov and Umar Iqbal and Otmar Hilliges and Jan Kautz},